 If you are a provider, how do you react to external changes that impact your business processes?

-If your vendors stop accepting a mode of payment, how do you minimize its impact on your organization, including disruptions to your workflow?
+If your suppliers stop accepting a mode of payment, how do you minimize its impact on your organization, including disruptions to your workflow?
 Let’s say you used to pay your supplier via credit card but now that company only accepts checks.
 Whereas before your accounts payable (AP) person would simply click to make a credit card payment, now he/she has to perform a check-run process that could include all the manual steps to cut a check, pick it up off the printer, make sure it’s correct and stuff, stamp and mail it.
 If you don't have a standardized way to deal with supplier changes, then every change could add labor and costs.
 Furthermore, if it takes longer to generate payments, you can miss out on discounts and rebates, and even run the risk of late fees.

 It is in all parties’ best interests to have a consistent and streamlined payment process in place.
 Given these market changes, suppliers and providers should ask themselves: